 You can use your PC as a gaming device to play online games at Euro Palace.
 The gaming outlet offers you a wide range of over 700 titles to try free or play for real and win real cash by downloading the free casino suite from their website.
-Euro Palace also offers its new and existing players the most varied kinds of promotions, from free cash to dream vacations, and even the chance to win a Caribbean cruise.
+Euro Palace also offers its new and existing players the most varied promotions, from free cash to dream vacations and even the chance to win a Caribbean cruise.
 But all that fades besides the biggest prize a player can win over there – a jackpot worth over $8 million.
 A topic I’m going to discuss at a different time.

-You can use your PC as a media player for audio and video, you can use it to process your photos and videos, to keep in touch with friends and relatives, to work – in short, for everything that involves data processing in one way or another.
+You can use your PC as a media player for audio and video, and you can use it to process your photos and videos, to keep in touch with friends and relatives, to work – in short, for everything that involves data processing in one way or another.
 But this is hardly any news for you.

 3. Storage, optical storage

-When it comes to optical storage, you should only invest in one if you have a CD or DVD collection, otherwise USB drives are the better option.
-I, for one, haven’t used my DVD writer for ages.
+When it comes to optical storage, you should only invest in one if you have a CD or DVD collection; otherwise, USB drives are the better option.
+I, for one, haven’t used my DVD-writer for ages.

 4. Video card